18F/design-principles-guide/pages/define.md

 ![Image of Gel Example](assets/img/gel-example.png)

-Another example, this time from [IBM](http://www.ibm.com/design/language/framework/experience.shtml):
+Another example, this time from [IBM](http://www.ibm.com/design/language/framework/experience.shtml)

-*Title: *Get support
+*Title:* Get support

-*Explanation: *Support users in the ways they want to get help.
+*Explanation:* Support users in the ways they want to get help.
 Expand their knowledge and encourage them to share it.

 ![Example of IBM site for Design Principles](/assets/img/ibm-example.png)